lelylan/lelylan-ng/README.md

 ### Spinner definition

-When you need to show a spinner (or similar) element for a pending request to Lelylan add a an HTMl tag with the id `lelylan-requests-loading`.
+When you need to show a spinner (or similar) element for a pending request to Lelylan add a an HTMl tag with the id `lelylan-request-loading`.
 It will show up when a request is fired and it will hide when the request is resolved.